iBug/iBug-source/_home/about.md

 toc: true
 ---

 Master student majoring in CS at [USTC][USTC], hobbiest programmer and passionate geek.
-Primarily a developer, often a DevOps engineer and Linux SysAdmin.
+Mostly a developer, often a DevOps engineer and Linux SysAdmin.

 Python, C, C++ and Go are my primary options for course labs and new projects, though I always like trying something new (and that's why I have a little taste of everything).